vineetprash/Quizit_SemIVProject/README.md

 cd Quizzit_SemIVProject

 ```
-2. dev-Workflow: Open in VSC and install Language support for java extension in VSC and optionally prettier for Java.

-3. Run App.java in src directory.
+2. To avoid errors related to JDK version, remove all `.class` files, before the first run
+3. Update the sql plus credentials in DATABASE.java and set the ojdbc11.jar file in your classpath.
+4. Compile and run App.java in an IDE